 This is the final post in a series on the leader and planning.
 I originally studied these common errors and wrote about them several years ago.
-But here is an abbreviated and updated version on this important topic.
+Here is an abbreviated and updated version on this important topic.
 You can find the complete article under my Print Resources tab.

 Most strategic planning processes include at least six elements.
-I will highlight each element as a header and the common mistake I see made when teams work on this particular element.
+I will highlight each element and the common mistake I see made when teams work on this particular element.

 Current Reality-The situational analysis lacks a brutal assessment of the facts.
 The knowledge a team possesses is often way too vague to make good, strategic decisions.
 Instead a team will rely on a “sense” of what is true about the organization or the intended customer/audience.
 Teams need quality statistical data and good soft people data to make sound decisions.
 This is leading through information.
 Do the hard work of gathering key facts before deciding on what is broken.